If you're going to make these cookies, Make sure you make the dough the day before you bake them!

 2. Meanwhile, whisk together flour, baking soda, and salt in a large bowl.
-Place granulated sugar, eggs, and vanilla extract in the bowl of a stand mixer fitted with the whisk attachment.
+Place granulated sugar (not brown sugar!), eggs, and vanilla extract in the bowl of a stand mixer fitted with the whisk attachment.
 Whisk on medium-high speed until mixture is pale brownish-yellow and falls off the whisk in thick ribbons when lifted, about 5 minutes.

 3. Fit paddle attachment onto mixer.
 When brown butter mixture has cooled (it should be just starting to turn opaque again and firm around the edges), add brown sugar and cooled brown butter to egg mixture in stand mixer.
 Mix on medium speed to combine, about 15 seconds.
 Add flour mixture and mix on low speed until just barely combined, with some dry flour still remaining, about 15 seconds.
 Add chocolate and mix on low speed until dough comes together, about 15 seconds longer.
 Using a 1-ounce ice cream scoop or a spoon cookie dough into an airtight container and refrigerate dough at least overnight and up to 3 days.
 It's much easier to drop the chilled cookie dough onto the cookie tray if they are already in balls.